rachellombardi/tutorial-error101/README.md

-Tutorial for trouble shooting failed jobs.
+Tutorial for troubleshooting failed jobs.